yelirkram/Troop-255-Programming-MB/README.md

 This merit badge will be completed in two sessions.

 ## Session 1
-* Safety
+* Safety.
-* History
+* History.
-* General knowledge
+* General knowledge.
-* Review sample projects in Python, Java, and Julia for modification
+* Review sample projects in Python, Java, and Julia for modification.

 ## Session 2
-* Intellectual property
+* Intellectual property.
-* Careers
+* Programming careers.
-* Review changes to projects in Python, Java, and Julia
+* Review changes to projects in Python, Java, and Julia.

 # Prerequisites